-Best grown in average, medium moisture, well-drained soil in full sun.
+Grow in average, medium moisture, well-drained soil in full sun.
 Self pollinating.
 Benefits from regular watering, fertilization and pruning.
-Plant in full sun in a site where periodic chemical spraying will not pose any problems to adjacent sites.
+Plant in full sun in a site where periodic chemical spraying will not pose any problems to adjacent areas.
 Avoid planting peach trees in the same soil where other stone fruits have recently grown.

 This dwarf tree is grown almost exclusively for its fruit crop.
 It fits into small places and is ideal for a sunny spot in the back yard.
 Attractive early spring bloom is a nice bonus.